Squish for Qt Tutorials

 Here we use the sendEvent

-function to simulate closing the window.
-The real name we are using, names.mainWindow
+function to simulate closing the main window.

 Next, we click the Save unsaved changes? dialog's No button.
 The last line was copied from the recorded test.